 The first call to \clingo\ merely reifies program \lstinline{check.lp}, so that it gets interpreted by the meta encoding \lstinline{metaD.lp} in the second call.
 Unlike this, program \lstinline{guess.lp} remains untouched.
 Hence, the problem handed to the second call of \clingo\ combines both the guess and the check program, whereby the latter is encoded via saturation in order to succeed upon unsatisfiability.
 And finally, program \lstinline{glue.lp} is in charge of aligning the guessed stable models to the checker by saturating the non-aligned ones.
-Clearly, our illustrative example is super simple and could also be solved directly.
+Clearly, our illustrative example is very simple and could also be solved directly.
 In what follows, we present some more substantial use-cases.

-\begin{remark} It is instructive to observe the effect of programs \lstinline{bot.lp} and \lstinline{glue.lp} on the formation of the joint solving result: \begin{itemize} \item Without both \lstinline{bot.lp} and \lstinline{glue.lp}, we get all combinations of stable models of the guess program with stable models of the check program (choice rules included), if the check program is satisfiable, and with the unique saturated set of atoms containing \lstinline{bot} otherwise. \item Without \lstinline{bot.lp} but with \lstinline{glue.lp}, we get all combinations of stables model of the guess program with stables model of the check program (conjoined with all facts stemming from guess atoms), if this program is satisfiable, and with the unique saturated set of atoms containing \lstinline{bot} otherwise. \item With both \lstinline{bot.lp} and \lstinline{glue.lp}, we get all stable models of the previous item that contain \lstinline{bot}.

-That is, we get all combinations of stable models of the guess program with the unique saturated set of atoms containing \lstinline{bot} whenever the check program (conjoined with all facts stemming from guess atoms) is unsatisfiable, and no stable models otherwise. \end{itemize} \end{remark}
+\begin{remark} It is instructive to observe the effect of programs \lstinline{bot.lp} and \lstinline{glue.lp} on the formation of the joint solving result: \begin{itemize} \item Without both \lstinline{bot.lp} and \lstinline{glue.lp}, we get all combinations of stable models of the guess program with stable models of the check program (choice rules included), if the check program is satisfiable, and with the unique saturated set of atoms containing \lstinline{bot}, otherwise. \item Without \lstinline{bot.lp} but with \lstinline{glue.lp}, we get all combinations of stable models of the guess program with stable models of the check program (conjoined with all facts stemming from guess atoms), if this program is satisfiable, and with the unique saturated set of atoms containing \lstinline{bot}, otherwise. \item With both \lstinline{bot.lp} and \lstinline{glue.lp}, we get all stable models of the previous item that contain \lstinline{bot}.
+That is, we get all combinations of stable models of the guess program with the unique saturated set of atoms containing \lstinline{bot} whenever the check program (conjoined with all facts stemming from guess atoms) is unsatisfiable, and no stable models, otherwise. \end{itemize} \end{remark}

 A more generic approach can be obtained by capturing the guessed atoms by a dedicated predicate, say \lstinline{guess/1}.
 This also eases the restriction of the relayed atoms to a distinguished subset.